 Under the new Agreement, the cost of purchasing 60 megawatts of Potlatch generation is significantly higher than the revenue generated from serving 60 megawatts of Potlatch load.
-Consequently, the Company is proposing yet another jurisdictional allocation method.
-Avista proposes to directly assign all revenues and costs associated with the 60 megawatts of Potlatch load and generation to Idaho.
-This allocation methodology places the net cost of buying 60 megawatts from Potlatch and selling 60 megawatts back to Potlatch on the Idaho jurisdiction.
-All other jurisdictions are held harmless by this transaction.
+Consequently, the Company is proposing a different jurisdictional allocation method.
+Avista proposes to directly assign all revenues and costs associated with the additional 60 megawatts of Potlatch load and generation to Idaho.
+This allocation methodology places the net cost of buying from Potlatch and selling to Potlatch on the Idaho jurisdiction.
+Under the net cost of buying from Potlatch and selling to Potlatch on the Idaho jurisdiction.
+Under the Company's allocation proposal, all of the Company's other jurisdictions will be held harmless.

 Although no other generation costs are jurisdictionally allocated in this fashion, the Company believes it is appropriate in this case because the Agreement provides the opportunity for additional benefits to Idaho customers and Idaho is the primary beneficiary of "secondary" benefits.
 Avista states also that it does not believe the Washington Utilities and Transportation Commission (WUTC) would accept the ratemaking consequences of the Agreement using traditional allocation methodology.
-Nor the Company states does it believe that Avista shareholders should bear the additional costs deemed unacceptable by the WUTC.
+Nor, the Company states, does it believe that Avista shareholders should bear the additional costs deemed unacceptable by the WUTC.
 The Company believes the Agreement is "an Idaho solution to an Idaho problem."